10 Ways To Save On Winter Utilities

 How to save money on your winter utilities.

-There is nothing as bad as waking up in the morning to a house that is bitter cold.
-Having to make the mad dash from your bed to the closet just to grab a pair of socks and a hoodie is no one’s idea of fun.
-And don’t even get me started on what it’s like to take a shower in a freezing cold bathroom.
+Having to make the mad dash from your bed to the closet to grab a pair of socks and a hoodie is no one’s idea of fun.

-When our family was young, we were living paycheck to paycheck and that meant I needed to get pretty creative in order to save money.
-Winter utilities was a tricky one.
-After all, staying warm shouldn’t depend on whether or not you can afford it.
+When our family was young, we were living paycheck to paycheck, and that meant I needed to get pretty creative in order to save money.

-I went to work finding ways to keep more of our heat inside where we wanted it and found a few golden nuggets that might just surprise you.
+I went to work finding ways to keep more of our heat inside where we wanted it and found a few golden nuggets that might surprise you.

 10 Ways to Save Money on Your Winter Utilities

-This are timeless tips on living a simple life, ones I learned from my grandmother as well as a few of our seasoned neighbors.
+These are timeless tips on living a simple life, ones I learned from my grandmother as well as a few of our seasoned neighbors.

 Tip #1 Lower Your Water Heater

-This one is easy and totally painless, yet few people actually do it.
+This tip is easy and totally painless, yet few people actually do it.
 Most water heaters are preset to 140 degrees.

-Not only is this high temperature unnecessary but it’s actually quite hot and can scald quickly especially young children.
+Not only is this high temperature unnecessary, but it’s actually quite hot and can scald quickly, especially young children.

 a shower head with water spraying out of it